MicrosoftDocs/azure-compute-docs/articles/virtual-machines/hibernate-resume.md

 - What is the difference between stop(deallocating) and hibernating a VM?
     - When you stop(deallocate) a VM, the VM shuts down without persisting the memory contents.
 You can resize stop(deallocated) VMs and detach/attach disks to the VM.

-    - When you hibernate a VM, the memory contents are first persisted in the OS disk, then the VM hibernates.
+    - When you hibernate a VM, the memory contents are first, persisted in the OS disk, then the VM hibernates.
 You can't resize VMs in a hibernated state, nor detach/attach disks and networking resources to the VM.

 - Can I initiate hibernation from within the VM?